luckynirania/devhack_victor/README.md

 ## Getting Started

 The project is made by using tensorflow so you must be familiar with tensorflow and basic object detection and you must also know basic maths for understanding the tracking algorithm.
-You must be also familiar with linux OS as I have made this on Ubuntu and didn't test on other platforms.
+You must be also familiar with linux OS as We have made this on Ubuntu and didn't test on other platforms.

 ### Prerequisites